 CLARITY AND ITS EFFECT ON DIAMONDS

-A diamond should always have its clarity graded while it is loose.
+A diamond should be graded for clarity while it is loose.
 Once a diamond is in its setting, clarity is very difficult, if not impossible, to grade because prongs can cover inclusions.
-On the other hand, if an inclusion is in a place on a diamond where a prong or another part of the setting can hide it, it may be an interesting choice for someone.
+The upside to this?
+If an inclusion is in a place on a diamond where a prong or another part of the setting can hide it, the stone may be a worthy choice despite its imperfection.

-Any inclusion within a diamond should never be visible to the naked eye.
+Inclusions within a diamond should never be visible to the naked eye.
 If an inclusion is present, it is important to think about how it impacts the visual beauty of a diamond.
 If you can see it, you are likely to see it forever and it will bother you.
-Once it is determined that a diamond has no visible inclusion, clarity becomes more of a matter of preference.

-The difference between grades one clarity grade and the next is subtle, and often indiscernible to the average person.
 Clarity has an impact on a diamond’s rarity, and thus a diamond’s value.
-Understand that as the clarity of the diamond becomes cleaner on the grading scale, the cost will also increase.
+As the clarity of the diamond becomes cleaner on the grading scale, the cost will also increase.
 Superb clarity is just one part of what makes a stone truly captivating.
+But it’s important to understand that the difference between one clarity grade and the next is subtle and often indiscernible to the average person.
 Balancing clarity with color is a decision that will result in the right diamond for you.